Component Options

 Always make sure your cooler will not interfere with the space occupied by the RAM.

-- AIO Water Cooling is available and is typically used for gamers and streamers.
+- AIO Water Cooling is available and is typically used for gamers and

+streamers.
 These are more effective but come at a higher price.
-They have a lifespan of 3-5 years and then must
+They have a lifespan of 3-5

-be replaced.
-(The liquid inside will eventually get nasty and will clog the pump or you can have
+years and then must be replaced.
+(The liquid inside will eventually get nasty and will clog

 - Meyer Computer does NOT offer custom hard-line or custom soft-line water cooling.
-This can add
+This can

-hundreds to the cost with no real benefit over a regular AIO.
+add hundreds to the cost with no real benefit over a regular AIO.

 More: